 In fact, judges tended to show bias when it comes to traditional gender roles at rates higher than laypeople.
 As part of the study, Miller assigned cases to judges and laypeople, and more often than the laypeople the judges would allocate additional parenting time to the mother.
 On the whole, both judges and laypeople showed signs of implicit bias.

 The study suggests that we all need to consider potential biases when making decisions and that families should take into account the possibility of gender bias in a family law proceeding.
 If you need help developing a parenting plan, you should speak with a Chicago child custody lawyer today.
-Contact Arami Law Office to learn more.
+Contact Arami Law to learn more.

 How did we do?

 Note: Your review may be shared publicly.